danielaparker/jsoncons/README.md

 )";
 ```

-jsoncons allows us to work with the JSON data in a number of ways:
+jsoncons allows you to work with the JSON data in a number of ways:

 - As a variant-like structure, [basic_json](doc/ref/json.md)